iotaledger/hornet/docs/post_installation/managing.md

 There are two types of snapshots:

 #### Delta snapshots
-A delta snapshot points to a specific full snapshot, this means a delta snapshot consists of the changes since the last full snapshot.
+A delta snapshot points to a specific full snapshot, meaning a delta snapshot consists of the changes since the last full snapshot.

 #### Full snapshots
 The full snapshot includes the whole ledger state to a specific milestone, and a solid entry point.